Legal

 How Are Women Disproportionately Affected by Talc-Related Mesothelioma?

 The exposure pattern for women differs fundamentally from occupational exposure.
-Where industrial workers experienced intense, concentrated asbestos exposure over shifts and years, women using talc products were exposed to lower concentrations of asbestos fibers daily over decades—sometimes beginning in infancy with baby powder application and continuing through adult use of body powders, facial cosmetics, and hygiene products [12].
+Where industrial workers experienced intense, concentrated asbestos exposure over shifts and years, women using the products were exposed to lower concentrations of asbestos fibers daily over decades—sometimes beginning in infancy with baby powder application and continuing through adult use of body powders, facial cosmetics, and hygiene products [12].

 "When we evaluate female mesothelioma cases with no workplace asbestos exposure, the most common thread is decades of daily talc product use.
 The cumulative exposure from what seemed like a harmless hygiene routine can be devastating."